RobbieRotten/obsidian/content/UTS Law Notes/Evidence Law Notes.md

         - (d) was:
           - (i) against the interests of the person who made it at the time it was made; and
           - (ii) made in circumstances that make it likely that the representation is reliable.
-        - Note. s67 imposes notice requirements relating to this subsection.
+        - Note. s 67 imposes notice requirements relating to this subsection.
-    - s65(2) imposes more demanding requirements on the Prosecution.
+    - s 65(2) imposes more demanding requirements on the Prosecution.
       - This is because the evidence will be used against a Defendant who is presumed to be innocent, so there should be greater safeguards in relation to potentially unreliable evidence (not just warning or a discretionary exclusion).
     - For the Prosecution, it is not enough that the unavailable maker of the representation had personal knowledge of the asserted fact, and that evidence of the representation will be given by a person who saw, heard or perceived the representation being made – the representation must have been made either:
       - A. Under a duty